pragmint/open-practices/practices/run-pair-programming-sessions.md

 #### [Strengthening the Case for Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/ieeeSoftware.PDF)

-This article focuses on the benefits of pair programming, a practice where two programmers work together at one computer on the same problem.
+This article focuses on the benefits of pair programming.
 It argues that pair programming leads to higher-quality code, faster development, and increased programmer satisfaction, based on both anecdotal evidence and structured experiments.
 The article presents data from professional programmers and students, showing that pair programming is more efficient despite initial skepticism.
 It also highlights pair programming's role in the Extreme Programming (XP) methodology, emphasizing its effectiveness across all levels of programming skill.

 ### [Host A Viewing Party](/practices/host-a-viewing-party.md)